Brake cleaner

 Brake cleaner is a mostly colorless cleaning agent, designed for cleaning brake dust from the brake disks and other components of motor vehicles.
 It is also frequently used for cleaning other parts including the engine compartment as a general parts cleaner, although this is not a recommended use case by most manufacturers.
 An important feature is that the brake cleaner leaves no residue after the solvents evaporate.

 Composition

 Chlorinated brake cleaners (often sold as non-flammable) use organochlorides like tetrachloroethylene and dichloromethane.
 Historically 1,1,1-trichloroethane was used, sometimes together with tetrachloroethylene.
 It was phased out because of its ozone-depleting nature.

-Non-chlorinated brake cleaners use hydrocarbons as a main component; it will either be a low-boiling aliphatic compound or higher-boiling hydrocarbon mixture.
+Non-chlorinated brake cleaners use hydrocarbons as a main component; either a low-boiling aliphatic compound or a higher-boiling hydrocarbon mixture.
 Aromatics like benzene, toluene or xylene may also be used.
 The hydrocarbons used are sometimes made by hydrogenation from naphtha.
 The lipophilic liquids dissolve fat-soluble lubricants or oils.
 Some products also contain polar solvents such as ethanol, methanol, isopropanol, and acetone in order to dissolve non-lipophilic substances.
 Many formulations are incompatible with various materials, especially plastics.